-People who highly value a sense of individuality experience rejection less painfully than those whose need to be part of a group is stronger.
+People, who highly value a sense of individuality, experience rejection less painfully than people who have a stronger need to belong to a group.

-Similarly, self-confident people are able to use rejection to improve themselves and be more creative.
+Similarly, self-confident people are able to use rejection as a way to improve themselves and be more creative.

-So, people should work towards developing themselves to become self-confident and self-respecting.
-Lucky people are naturally gifted with this quality, but others can develop themselves using certain techniques and mindsets.
+So people should work in that direction to make them confident and self-respecting.
+Lucky people are naturally gifted with this quality, but others can develop it themselves using certain techniques and mindsets.